Overview

 Simple Additive Models

-In this session, we will investigate the effects of car power and fuel efficiency.
-Let’s begin by plotting this relationship:
+In this session, we will investigate the effects of land use and natural habitat coverage in the landscape on beetle total abundance.
+Let’s begin by plotting these relationships.

 library(ggplot2)

-To begin with, we will fit a model to test whether both power and number of cylinders affect fuel economy.
+To begin with, we will fit a model to test whether both land use and natural habitat coverage affect beetle abundance.
 To do this, we use the lm function.
 This is the same function that we used when we fit a linear regression, but here by adding also a categoraical (grouping) variable into our model we have fit an analysis of covariance:

 summary(m1)